 Contact InformationE-mail: email@example.com

 Vincent Cervantes holds a bachelor's degree in Religious Studies from the University of California, Riverside and a master's in theological studies from Harvard Divinity School with an emphasis in Latin American religious and philosophical thought.
-His work explores the relation between literature and the body; theory and literary representations of perversion; death and trauma; memory and sexuality; and necropolitics and psychoanalysis.
+His work explores the relation between literature, visual culture, and the body; theoretical and literary representations of perversion; death and trauma; sexuality and necropolitics (primarily within the contexts of modern Mexico and Spain).
 He has presented and published a number of papers in the United States and Latin America on varied topics such as sexual transgression and experimental writing in Latin America; the ethics of promiscuity in literature and theology; and queer theory and politics in Latin America.

 - B.A., Religious Studies, University of California, Riverside, 2010